 Thank you for your interest in, and support of, the PAL program.
-Please contact Emily Wiersma, Associate Director of New Student Transitions and First Year Experience, at email@example.com if you have any questions.
+Please contact Mackenzie Winslow of New Student Transitions and First Year Experience, at firstname.lastname@example.org if you have any questions.

-“The Natural” award is for a first-time FYE Instructor who went above and beyond in their role, and served as a shining example of what the position can be at its best, and Brittany Jellison is no exception, as several of her nominators believed she is an example of what a great instructor should look like and we could not agree more.
-According to the individuals who nominated her, Brittany “went above and beyond”, was continually “reaching out to the students after class”, and always having a “positive attitude”.
-Another nominator commented that “she always brought such an impressive level of thoughtfulness… and frequently stimulated experienced instructors to consider new approaches and see from a new perspective”.
-It is clear that Brittany Jellison created a warm, supportive, and meaningful classroom environment.
+“The Natural” award is for a first-time FYE Instructor who went above and beyond in their role, and served as a shining example of what the position can be at its best, and this award winner is no exception, as several of her nominators, both FYE Instructors and PALs alike, believe she is an example of what a great FYE Instructor should be and I could not agree more.
+According to the individuals who nominated her, she took the role on with “dedication and focus”.
+Another nominator commented that “the FYE Instructor role is much more than just standing in front of a classroom and planning lessons.
+It is taking time to establish a culture of care, it is building a true partnership with your PAL, it is actually investing in your students… she did this and so much more”.
+It is clear Lindsay Davis created a warm, supportive, and meaningful classroom environment.

 The “Spartan Spirit” award is for a PAL who is committed to the FYE 101: Succeed at the G program, committed to student transition and success at UNCG, and embodies what it means to be a Spartan.
-According to her nominators, Korin is “UNC Greensboro in physical form and is the embodiment of what it means to be a Spartan”.
-Words such as “enthusiasm, passion, dedicated, bright, welcoming, love, spunky attitude,” and even her “snazzy Blue and Gold attire” was mentioned.
-One nominator went on to say, “unbeknownst to her, her disposition and Spartan Spirit often served as motivation and encouragement for me to “step up my game” on my difficult days”.
+According to his nominators, Brian “certainly embodies what it means to be a Spartan and is committed to transition programs at UNCG”.
+Words such as “extremely committed, always excited, wanting to help, spirit, encouragement, and character” were mentioned.
+One nominator went on to say, “he works hard to make students feel welcomed, ensure they know about the resources available to them, and maximizes their experience while they are here.”

 MY PAL MADE ME FEEL AT EASE & A PART OF THE UNIVERSITY VERY QUICKLY.
 BEING A FIRST GENERATION STUDENT, TRANSITIONING INTO COLLEGE LIFE WAS A LITTLE HARD & CHALLENGING BUT SEEING HOW [RELATABLE] MY PAL WAS & HOW SHE WAS WILLING TO TALK TO US & GIVE US ADVICE ON THE OVERALL COLLEGE EXPERIENCE.
 I… TO REPRESENT THE FIRST GENERATION STUDENTS, BECAUSE I KNOW HOW DIFFICULT & EMBARRASSING IT IS TO ASK PEOPLE BASIC QUESTIONS ABOUT COLLEGE, & I WANT TO SHOW STUDENTS LIKE ME THAT IT IS NOT EMBARRASSING OR DIFFICULT TO ASK QUESTIONS TO LEARN BECAUSE THAT IS WHY WE ARE IN SCHOOL.